The easiest way to play football

 The heat

 If you are coming from Europe or North America, this will be your biggest adjustment.
-Bangkok is hot year-round, and the humidity makes it feel worse.
+Bangkok is hot year-round, and the humidity makes it worse.
 Evening games starting after 7 PM are the most comfortable, but even then you will sweat more in 60 minutes than you did in a full 90-minute game back home.
 Drink water before you arrive, not just during the game.
 Bring a towel.
 Wear light gear.
 If you are arriving during the hot season (March through May), consider shorter sessions or pitches with overhead fans on the sideline.
 In April, a tourist from London played his first game at KickHub.
 He lasted about three minutes before asking to come off.
-The humidity had completely overwhelmed his cardio.
+The humidity destroyed his cardio.
 He holds the unofficial record for shortest playing time.
 If you are arriving from a cooler climate and have not been exercising in the heat, take your first session at 60 percent intensity and see how your body responds.

 Why people play five times a week